 Events of peripheral dissociation reflecting individual features of the incident nuclei are observed in NTE as often and fully as central collisions.
 They point out the principal possibility of studying the nuclear structure in the cone of relativistic fragmentation.
 However, in this aspect, the use of traditional magnetic spectrometers with coordinate and scintillation detectors turned out to be very limited.
 The difficulties that have arisen are due to the dramatic difference in the ionization of the nuclei of beam nuclei and relativistic fragments sophisticated by their extremely small angular divergence, and, often, an approximate coincidence in magnetic rigidity.
 For these reasons, measurements were made with the registration of relativistic fragments as close as possible in charge to the nucleus under study.

 The discovery in the mid 80s exotic nuclei made at BEVALAC stimulated new experiments in beams of radioactive nuclei in many accelerator centers.
 Studies of light nuclei along the neutron stability border formed an area of research - the physics of nuclei with exotic structure.
 However, the relativistic energy range turned out to be inconvenient for deeper investigations of these nuclei and their studies shifted to low-energy accelerators.
 Some pause of using of the relativistic approach advantages to studies of light stable and neutron-deficient nuclei motivated exposures of NTE stacks to them.
 Since the beginning of 2000-ies the BECQUEREL experiment at the JINR Nuclotron aimed at the systematic application of the NTE method in the physics of peripheral interactions of light nuclei including radioactive ones.

-An analysis of peripheral interactions in the NTE layers irradiated at the JINR Nuclotron made it possible to study in a unified approach the cluster features of the nuclei ^{7,9}Be, ^{8,10,11}B, ^{10,11}C, ^{12,14}N and establish the contribution of unstable 6Be, 8Be and 9B nuclei to their dissociation (reviews [1,2]).
-The important conclusion is that the absence of stable ground states of 8Be and 9B does not prevent their participation in the nuclear structure.
+An analysis of peripheral interactions in the NTE layers irradiated at the JINR Nuclotron made it possible to study in a unified approach the cluster features of the nuclei 7,9 Be, 8,10,11 B, 10,11 C, 12,14 N and establish the contribution of unstable 6 Be, 8 Be and 9 B nuclei to their dissociation (reviews [1,2]).
+The important conclusion is that the absence of stable ground states of 8 Be and 9 B does not prevent their participation in the nuclear structure.
 In nucleosynthesis chains, they can serve as necessary "transfer stations", the passage of which is "imprinted" in the nuclei formed.
-Until now, such participants are recognized only in the famous chain $3\alpha \rightarrow \alpha^8$ Be \rightarrow (Hoyle state) \rightarrow 12C.
+Until now, such participants are recognized only in the famous chain $3\alpha \to \alpha^{8}$ Be \to (Hoyle state) \to 12 C.